 - Order of hardware axes for non-standard gimbals, you have to define the order of motors counting from the camera.
-Default is "Camera PITCH ROLL -YAW".
-Currently supported additional configurations: - o Camera-YAW-ROLL-PITCH motor is tilted.
+Default is "Camera PITCH ROLL-YAW".
+Currently supported additional configurations: - o Camera-YAW-ROLL-PITCH

-- Camera-ROLL-YAW-PITCH (limited series of controllers) - o Camera-ROLL-PITCH-YAW - Outer motor tilt angle (2.63b0+) If the shaft of an outer motor (YAW in regular configuration) is not orthogonal to the shaft of a middle motor (ROLL in regular configuration), set the angle of deflection by this parameter.
-Viewed from the right side of a camera, if the YAW motor's axis is rotated counter-clockwise value is positive, if clockwise negative.
+- 5 - Camera-ROLL-YAW-PITCH (limited series of controllers) - Camera-ROLL-PITCH-YAW - Outer motor tilt angle (2.63b0+) If the shaft of an outer motor (YAW in regular configuration) is not orthogonal to the shaft of a middle motor (ROLL in regular configuration), set the angle of deflection by this parameter.

+Direction: when observing from the inner motors' "+" axis, counter-clockwise is positive.
+The positive direction of axes: X - right (or East), Y - forward (or North), Z - down, forming END coordinate system.

 NOTE: The proper "home position" where encoders offset should be calibrated, is shown on the picture below.
-General rule: in home position axis of the middle motor is aligned with the camera's POV, axis of the outer - Middle motor tilt angle (2.67b1+) similat to the "outer motor tilt angle" but applied to the middle motor (ROLL in a regular configuration).
+General rule: having camera as an origin, firstly align the axis of the inner motor to one of X,Y,Z, then align middle motor, then outer motor.

+• Middle motor tilt angle (2.67b1+) - similar to the "outer motor tilt angle", defines the deflection from a normal middle motors' axis.
 May be combined with the "Outer motor tilt angle".
-NOTE: For the home position it's applied the same rule: when the camera is leveled, axes of the middle and outer motors are tilted.
+Direction: when observing from the outer motors' "+" axis, counter-clockwise is positive.

-Outer motor tilt angle and home position for Cam-Pitch-Roll-Yaw configuration
+Outer motor tilt angle and home position for Cam-Pitch-Roll-Yaw configuration.
+In this example, the inner motor is PITCH with the corresponding X axis "+" pointed towards the observer.

-Middle motor tilt angle and home position for Cam-Pitch-Roll-Yaw configuration
+Middle motor tilt angle and home position for Cam-Pitch-Roll-Yaw configuration.